Financial Resources for Workforce Continuing Education Students

 |State Employees' Credit Union

 |View a list of current scholarship opportunities through the Wake Tech Foundation.|

 Wake Tech recognizes that our students may encounter special circumstances or emergencies because of COVID-19 that impact your education.
-We have received Higher Education Emergency Relief Fund (HEERF) grant funds authorized by the Coronavirus Response and Relief Supplement Appropriations Act, 2021 and the American Rescue Plan Act, 2021 to support students with costs of attendance or emergency costs caused by the pandemic.
+We have received Higher Education Emergency Relief Fund (HEERF) grant funds authorized by the Coronavirus Response and Relief Supplement Appropriations Act of 2021 and the American Rescue Plan Act of 2021 to support students with costs of attendance or emergency costs caused by the pandemic.

-COVID-19 Emergency Aid funds are available for Workforce Continuing Education students who are enrolled in Occupational Education or College & Career Readiness programs and who have experienced financial challenges due to the COVID-19 pandemic.
+COVID-19 emergency aid funds are available for Workforce Continuing Education students enrolled in Occupational Education or College & Career Readiness programs and who have experienced financial challenges due to the pandemic.

-Wake Tech’s COVID-19 Emergency Aid funds provide emergency assistance to students to cover expenses related to the disruption of their education due to COVID-19, including:
+Wake Tech’s COVID-19 emergency aid funds provide emergency assistance to students to cover expenses related to the disruption of their education due to the pandemic:

 - Utilities (including internet access)